-- Can A Pregnant Woman Eat Sushi
+- Can A Pregnant Woman Eat Sushi?

 - How Dangerous Can Eating Sushi Be?

-- Why Is It Safe To Eat Sushi In Pregnancy
+- Why Is It Safe To Eat Sushi In Pregnancy?

 - What Kind Of Sushi Can You Eat During Pregnancy?

-- What Kind Of Sushi Should You Avoid
+- What Kind Of Sushi Should You Avoid?

-- What Sushi Rolls Can You Eat When Pregnant
+- What Sushi Rolls Can You Eat When Pregnant?

 - Best Sushi Alternatives To Outweigh The Dangers Of Eating Raw Fish

-- Homemade Sushi Recipes
+- Delicious Homemade Sushi Recipes

 There are so many things we love to eat, but not all are allowed during pregnancy.
 If you are not a fan of seafood, it is easy to refrain from it.
 But if you love that delicious roll of salmon or yellowtail, it might not want to miss sushi for nine months.
 But, wait!
-You can eat sushi during pregnancy if you choose the safe fish and limit it to small amounts.
+You can eat sushi in pregnancy if you choose the safe fish and limit it to small amounts.

 Can A Pregnant Woman Eat Sushi?